CSaratakij/Tic-Tac-Toe/README.md

 #Tic-Tac-Toe
 - Require Kivy 1.9.1

+#To install all require dependencies

+1. Ensure you have the lastest pip and wheel :

+    python -m pip install --upgrade pip wheel setuptools

+2. Install via requirement.txt :

+    pip install -r requirements.txt

+3. That's it.
+You're ready to run this program.

 #To run this program
 Just run Python in directory : "src/main.py"

     python main.py

 #Test Environment
 - Python3.4.4
 - Kivy 1.9.1